-- Presence in over 960 offices of health care professionals nationwide
+- Presence in more than 960 offices of health care professionals nationwide

 Would you like to use the U.S. Pain logo?
 Contact us at email@example.com.